 This paper intends to make three contributions.
 First, a simple conceptual framework is proposed to organize a multitude of phenomena related to the prediction of utility in research in economics and psychology.
-This allows them to be introduced into economics.
+The framework should make it easier to integrate these phenomena into economics.
 Second, based on the categorization of goods and activities as predominantly characterized by extrinsic or intrinsic attributes, testable predictions are derived about the economic consequences in terms of distorted choices.
+The categorization of choice attributes is considered the main novelty of the paper.
+The differentiation drives the main implications of our analysis.
 Third, an empirical strategy is developed, based on data on reported subjective well-being to test for utility misprediction.
+This strategy, which focuses on evaluative measures of individual well-being, is set up as a general strategy that can be applied beyond the specific analysis in this paper.
+Other applications might involve decisions about working hours or the timing of when to have children.